xsf/xmpp.org/content/about/xsf/ipr-policy.md

 ## Notes

+### Note 1{#note1}

-1. <a name="note1"></a> For information about XMPP Extension Protocols, see ([xmpp.org/protocols/xmpp-extensions/](https://xmpp.org/xmpp-protocols/xmpp-extensions/)) and [XEP-0001](https://xmpp.org/extensions/xep-0001.html).
+For information about XMPP Extension Protocols, see ([xmpp.org/protocols/xmpp-extensions/](https://xmpp.org/xmpp-protocols/xmpp-extensions/)) and [XEP-0001](https://xmpp.org/extensions/xep-0001.html).

+### Note 2{#note2}

-2. <a name="note2"></a> For information about intellectual property conservancies, see as well as M. van Houweling, "Cultivating Open Information Platforms: A Land Trust Model."
+For information about intellectual property conservancies, see as well as M. van Houweling, "Cultivating Open Information Platforms: A Land Trust Model."
 Journal of Telecommunications & High Technology Law 1, no. 1 (2002): 309-23.

 ## Acknowledgements